SDEdward/new-start/readme.md

 - Made just so I remember rust.

+## io_test

+#### finished

+> remember that grocery list i gave you?

+- litterary a list that u cant delete stuff from
+- it actually tought me a lot of stuff wow (chatgpt used only for the 2nd option and not in full)

 ### **I ALSO ACCEPT OTHER PEOPLE'S PROJECTS HERE!!!**

 just email me before anything.